 In this episode, I am hosting Tegiye Birey.

 We will discuss the effects of the British colonization on sexuality and gender in Cyprus.
 We will also talk about how the current occupation of Northern Cyprus by Turkey has shaped not just sexuality and gender but also feminist and queer movements.

 Tegiye has a BA in Women's Studies and Political Science with a minor in French Studies from the University of New Hampshire, and an MSc in Gender and Social Policy from the London School of Economics and Political Science with a particular focus on the gendered discourses on sex-trafficking.
 After her studies, she worked in the field of refugee rights and engaged in gender research and training.
 She has been part of feminist, queer, anti-militarist and anti-racist activist networks in Cyprus and transnationally.
 Tegiye's current research examines the gendered politics of migrants' and solidarity networks in Malmö, and her research interests are migration, postcolonial/decolonial feminisms and politics of resistance.

-Tegiye was a part of research project called “how to introduce gender in history teaching in Cyprus” analyzing the course books of primary schools in order to find different ways in which gender can become part of history teaching in Cyprus.
+Tegiye was a part of a research project called "how to introduce gender in history teaching in Cyprus" analyzing the course books of primary schools to find different ways in which gender can become part of history teaching in Cyprus.
 In other words, Tegiye was a part of an important initiative that aims to remedy the silencing of women in history.
 Tegiye also has been actively involved with the feminist and queer movements in Cyprus.

 Today she will speak to us from the position of a researcher as well as an activist.